-Also, ceramic deburring media not only remove the rust but also remove dirt and grease on the surface of the parts.
+Also, ceramic deburring media not only removes the rust but also removes dirt and grease on the surface of the parts.

 In the mechanical workshop, your operators free their hands when the vibrator is shaking and de-rusting.

-The rust removal process takes place in the vibratory finishing.
-Parts surface cleaned in one or two hours.
+The rust removal process takes place in the industrial vibratory tumbler machine.
+Parts’ surface cleaned in one or two hours.

 Besides ceramic tumbling media, porcelain media also works as vibratory rust removal tumbling media.

-Unlike ceramic media, porcelain media is non-abrasive media with a minor cutting rate.
+Unlike ceramic media, porcelain media is a non-abrasive media with a minor cutting rate.

-Porcelain media remove the loose rust and surface oxidation layer without substantial metal removal.
+Porcelain media removes the loose rust and surface oxidation layer without substantial metal removal.

-Therefore, it cleans the rust without affect parts’ surface finishing.
+Therefore, it cleans the rust without affecting parts’ surface finishing.

 The application of rust removal tumbling media includes: cleaning stainless steel scissors, polishing alloy wrenches and spanner, de-rusting bolts and nuts, removing rust from crude mild steel, and also cleaning chromium steel socket.

-The right combination of media, compound, and machinery gives you perfect finishing in a short amount of time.
+The right combination of media, compound, and industrial parts tumbler gives you a perfect finishing in a short amount of time.